kimdesok/ViT-backbone-MIL-on-TCGA/README.md

 # Training a ViT backbone MIL on TCGA-BRCA and EDA on Camelyon 16 Datasets

 >* A ViT backbone MIL model has been trained on TCGA-BRCA dataset and its performance was compared to the End to End model backbone CNN models' performance.
+>* Camelyon 16 datasets were prepared as TFRecord format dataset and a brief EDA was performed.
+>* The developed MIL models will be applied to the Camelyon 16/17 datasets.

 Aims:

 1) Acquisition and preprocessing of histopathology image datasets,
 2) Exploratory Data Analysis (EDA), and
 3) Training experiments with Multiple Instance Learning (MIL) models based on transformer backbones such as ViT.
 4) Design of inference services for cancer diagnosis assistance based on pathology image analysis.
 5) Development and operation of an NPU-based prototype production platform for preliminary research.

 Tasks: Dataset construction, model training experiments, inference service design, Streamlit-based demo coding, and REST API framework-based prototype development for cancer diagnosis inference services.